Skip to main content

 Years: 1889

-Stock printed by American Bank Note Co., New York.
-Signed as president by Joshua L. Chamberlain.
+Stock signed as president by Joshua L. Chamberlain.
+Printed by American Bank Note Co., New York.
 Superb!
 Rare!

 Joshua Lawrence Chamberlain (September 8, 1828 - February 24, 1914) was an American college professor from the State of Maine, who volunteered during the American Civil War to join the Union Army.
 Although having no earlier education in military strategies, he became a highly respected and decorated Union officer, reaching the rank of brigadier general (and brevet major general).
 For his gallantry at Gettysburg, he was awarded the Medal of Honor.
 He was given the honor of commanding the Union troops at the surrender ceremony for the infantry of Robert E. Lee's Army at Appomattox, Virginia.
 After the war, he entered politics as a Republican and served four one-year terms of office as the 32nd Governor of Maine.
 He served on the faculty of, and as president of, his alma mater, Bowdoin College.